-Reporting issues with road signs, traffic lights and other traffic calming measures.
-Information about Traffic Regulation Orders and proposed Orders.
+Reporting issues with road signs, traffic lights and other traffic calming measures and information about Traffic Regulation Orders (TROs).

 We will review the following to determine if we need to take action:

 We may be able to proceed with an installation if funds are available once the proper consultation has been completed.

 Humberside Police are responsible for enforcing speed limits and investigating anti-social driving behaviour, such as careless, dangerous or aggressive driving.
 You should contact your local police service in the first instance if you are experiencing issues of this type on a regular basis.

 Please note: you should use 999 for emergencies, or 101 for less urgent issues.